Enhancing Career Success for People Who Are Blind

 This dynamic program combines business-focused, on-the-job experience with professional development activities.
 Legally blind individuals are selected based on experience, competence, academic achievement, motivation, references and interviews.

-Successful fellows have landed professional and upwardly mobile professional managerial positions in the broader business community and the NIB network of associated nonprofit agencies.
+Successful fellows have landed professional and upwardly mobile managerial positions in the NIB network of associated nonprofit agencies and the broader business communities.

-Leaders At All Levels is on-site training that focuses on fundamental skills and qualities that enhance workplace effectiveness throughout NIB's network of associated agencies.
-The training has something for everyone in the areas of interpersonal communication and teamwork, with the benefit of enhancing effectiveness and morale.
+Leaders at All Levels is on-site training that focuses on fundamental skills and qualities that enhance workplace effectiveness throughout NIB’s network of associated agencies.
+The training focuses on interpersonal communication and teamwork, with the benefit of enhancing effectiveness and morale.

 Sessions incorporate videos, discussion and small group exercises to build skill sets for nearly everyone.
 There is no cost to the agency – NIB provides the materials and the instructor.

-For questions or to discuss any of the Business Leaders Program tracks, please contact Karen Pal, Program Director, at 703-310-0515 or firstname.lastname@example.org.
+For questions or to discuss any of the Business Leaders Program tracks, please contact Karen Pal, program director, Business Leaders Program, at 703-310-0515 or firstname.lastname@example.org.